sabbir1991/Order-SMS-Notification-WooCommerce/README.md

 * Send SMS to any number.
 * Send Order Details ( order no, order status, order items and order amount ) in sms text
 * Directly contact with buyer via SMS.
-* Admin can force to buyer to get sms notifications.
+* Admin can force to buyer to get sms notifications via settings.